recumbent/build-it-right-2019/PITCHME.md

 @ulend

 Note:

 These are *liberating* constraints - these are thing that make it easier for me to effectively deliver value.

 - From a language point of view the fact that functions are pure and other language features mean that the compiler and runtime can produce very efficient javascript (both fast and compact) that won't error.
 - From a developer point of view it hits the golidlocks zone not too big and not too small.
-Its easy to learn, and once learnt demands less effort in making unnecessary choices - be that in the language constructs I use, or the patterns I follow - and I can focus on what actually adds value which is to "only write the code that only we can write"
+Its easy to learn, and once learnt demands less effort in making unnecessary choices - be that in the language constructs I use, or the patterns I follow - and I can focus on what actually adds value which is to "only write the code that only I can write"

 ---

 ![Pit of success](assets/pit-of-success.jpg)

 Note:

-Put another way elm helps me slide into the pit of success. at it brings all of these things together
+Put another way elm helps me slide into the pit of success.

 ---